CatoYang/VTM-Shanghai/Sessions/S3 - The Shanghai Club.md

 wen yuheng wants the council vote yes.
 She is working on 4 of the members, wants the ventrue fledgelings to work on the other 3.
 Liang is impartial or doesnt want this to happen.

+The Cover is the "anti-opium council."

 **The council member, municipal council**
-- Sir edward markham, british
-	has a daughter that goes dancing
+- Sir Edward Markham, British man. has a 18 y.o. daughter , 'Margaret' that goes dancing at Lados ballroom
-- Harold Whitman
+- Harold Whitman, British
-	Owes money to green gang
+	Owes money to green gang (international Settlement)
-- Peter langan, young american diplomat
+- Peter Langan, young American diplomat
-	Loves his nightlife, has a favourite squeeze
+	Loves his nightlife, has a favourite squeeze at a tea house Peony Pavillion

 #### Task 2
 Potentially secure territory of [[Xu Wen Jie]] and claim a domain

 #### Task 3
 Seek out the opium trail, where the corrupted opium came from.